 - State a market fact supporting your presentation takeaway

 - Make people act.
 Add a Call-to-Action, and present a time-limited offer or discount.
 Some action message examples are “Call us today”, “Learn more”, “Register for the next webinar”, and “Grab a free white paper”…

 In this blog, we put together a bunch of graphics ideas for various company overview presentation parts.
 From the title, navigation slide, throughout a company philosophy and profile, timeline, team presentation, main products, information about future developments, and market intelligence.

 If you’re only starting out and seeking financing for your business, make sure your investor pitch is strong and compelling enough.

 What sections do you usually use in company presentations?
 Share in the comments.

 If you decide to use the PowerPoint template to create your slides, all these graphics are available in the editable form here:

-Predesigned slide deck contains: 28 slide layouts, 38 modern icons and slides with image placeholders for presenting project team, CEO, founders.
+The predesigned slide deck contains 28 slide layouts, 38 modern icons, and slides with image placeholders for presenting the project team, CEO, and founders.
 All slides are fully editable by using built-in PowerPoint tools.